 As always, if an order is color-corrected, it is fully guaranteed by us that the final products received will be satisfactory in regard to the overall color, brightness, contrast, and saturation.
 The color correction service is included by default when ordering through Bay ROES.

-If you prefer to handle color management proofing on your end, Bay ROES Economy is a strictly no-color-correction workflow.
-Images are printed as-is, so we only recommend using the Economy workflow to test your calibration, or if you have already calibrated & profiled your monitor to match our printing output.
+If you prefer to handle color management proofing on your end, we offer an Economy No Color Correction workflow in Bay ROES.
+Images are printed as-is, so we only recommend using the Economy workflow to test your calibration, or if you have already calibrated and profiled your monitor to match our printing output.
 Otherwise, there may be a mis-match between your monitor and our printing.
-Before implementing a no-color-correction workflow, we recommend ordering the Evaluation Prints, available in the Bay ROES > Misc.
-Catalog.
+Before implementing a No Color Correction workflow, we recommend ordering the Evaluation Prints, available in the Bay ROES > Evaluation Prints Catalog.
 These are complimentary test prints, 8x10 on Lustre photographic paper, designed to assist you in monitor calibration.
 They will show our natural print output, so they can be used as references for color, brightness, contrast, and saturation for the photographic print process.
 You may order 5 Evaluation Prints per year, so we recommend choosing images that have differing tonalities - high-key and low-key, warm and cool, high-contrast and low-contrast, etc. - in order to see how those aspects are produced in print form.
 The same Evaluation Prints can be used for recalibration, as our print output will remain consistent over time.

 Ultimately, the process of calibrating & profiling a monitor is to have the closest possible match between the monitor output and the lab's natural print output, so here are some recommendations to help you obtain the closest match: